4 Tips to Help You Attract and Retain New Clients at Your Salon or Spa

 Membership plans are one of the best ways to increase your salon’s or spa’s revenue every month —and they’re an easy way to help you turn a new customer into a loyal one.
 Not sure where to start?
 Take a page from Emerson Joseph’s membership playbook: structure your memberships like a gift card.
 “Our structure is similar to a gift card in the sense that you buy $1 value in services upfront.
 The way we run ours, there are four different levels or membership prices: silver, gold, platinum, and black,” says Zach Edwards, owner of Emerson Joseph.

 The salon’s most common membership is at the gold level, which requires customers to pay $800 upfront to get $1,000 worth of services over the course of the year.
 Although that is the most popular membership package, Edwards says he is seeing more and more people opt for a platinum membership, which allows clients to get $1,300 worth of services when they pay $1,000 upfront.
-To learn more about how Edwards credits much of the success of the business to its membership plan, check out our interview with him.

 3. Stay top of mind